KaiBot3000/magic8pi/README.md

 ### Base URL
 "**/magic8pi/v1/**"

-    >
-    > Versioning within the URL allows for continued development without breaking apps which use the API.
+> Versioning within the URL allows for continued API development without breaking apps which rely on consistent responses.
-    >

 ### Endpoints

 * "**/**" : Returns a single reply in English, the default language